cyberducky0o0/cyberducky0o0.github.io/_posts/2025-06-19-oscp-cheatsheet.md

     \~/.xsession
 ```

 </details>

 ### GitHub recon

 * You need to find traces of the `.git` files on the target machine.
 * Now navigate to the directory where the file is located, a potential repository.

+# Reconnaissance

+### P﻿ort Scanning:

+* N﻿MAP
+* Rustscan (Def faster than NMAP)

+### F﻿inding Subdomains and Directory Bruteforcing:

+* s﻿ubdir
+* f﻿fuf (Good for directory brueforcing and subdomain finding)
+* d﻿irbuster

+I﻿f you are given an IP address but you find a DNS name, then you can modify your /etc/hosts files to point to the DNS name.
+If there is a subdomain found, add another entry in /etc/hosts file so that you can access it via your browser.

 - - -